TJ Friedl Preview, Player Props: Reds vs. Diamondbacks

-TJ Friedl -- hitting .308 with a double, a triple, a home run, a walk and an RBI in his past 10 games -- will be in action for the Cincinnati Reds versus the Arizona Diamondbacks, with Brandon Pfaadt on the mound, on August 25 at 9:40 PM ET.
+TJ Friedl -- 0-for-5 in his last game -- will be in action for the Cincinnati Reds versus the Arizona Diamondbacks, with Zach Davies on the mound, on August 26 at 8:10 PM ET.

-He had a hitless performance in his most recent game (0-for-3) against the Diamondbacks.
+He had a hitless performance in his last game (0-for-5) against the Diamondbacks.

 TJ Friedl Game Info & Props vs. the Diamondbacks